The fundamentals of digitalization

 Hidden champion of digitalization

 Our EMD Electronics business is one of the leading suppliers of specialty chemicals for the electronics industry.
 We work with the world's largest technology companies because our electronic chemicals are the foundation for the development of new generations of semiconductors and displays.
 With the successful acquisition and integration of Versum Materials, we have once again significantly expanded our EMD Electronics portfolio.

 The manufacturing process for semiconductor devices, for example, is complex and involves numerous steps, including doping, patterning, deposition, planarization, etching, cleaning, and packaging of the integrated circuits.
 Each of these process steps requires specialty chemicals, such as high-performance dielectrics, materials for selective atomic layer deposition or photoresists.

 A portfolio with a future

 I won’t go into all the technical details here.
 What I am getting at is: We have the right solutions, especially for the critical production steps.
 No other company offers such a broad range of materials for semiconductor manufacturing as we do at Merck KGaA, Darmstadt, Germany.
-In addition to chemicals, our EMD Performance Materials portfolio also includes delivery systems, special containers and services.
+In addition to chemicals, our EMD Electronics portfolio also includes delivery systems, special containers and services.
 Our range of services is rounded off by our comprehensive materials research and analysis capacities, which we strengthened last year, particularly through the acquisition and integration of Intermolecular.

-Our EMD Performance Materials business is thus predestined to meet the steadily increasing demand for ever smaller, faster and more energy-efficient electronics in the wake of digitalization and growing data volumes.
+Our EMD Electronics business is thus predestined to meet the steadily increasing demand for ever smaller, faster and more energy-efficient electronics in the wake of digitalization and growing data volumes.
 Major technology trends such as AI, IoT or Big Data offer promising long-term growth prospects.
 We’re not focusing our strategy on just one single promising growth market.
 Our ambition is to advance digital living and thus technical progress as a whole with our products and solutions.